MicrosoftDocs/Viva/Viva/goals/dynamics-365-integration.md

 An organization admin can follow these steps to enable the Dynamics 365 integration within a specific Viva Goals organization.

-1. Login to Viva Goals as an organization admin.
+1. Log in to Viva Goals as an organization admin.
 2. Select **Admin** from the navigation side bar, followed by **integrations**.

 :::image type="content" source="../media/goals/dynmaics-365-integration/admin-integrations.png" alt-text="Screenshot of the integration page in the admin area of Viva Goals." lightbox="../media/goals/dynmaics-365-integration/admin-integrations.png":::